ektamistry/ektamistry/README.md

 I am a Data Science enthusiast, with skills in Machine Learning.
 I have worked on frameworks such as Scikit-learn, and Flask.
-I've created several End to End projects with machine learning.I also have strong programming abilities in Python, as well as a solid understanding of data structures and algorithms.
+I've created several projects with machine learning.I also have strong programming abilities in Python, as well as a solid understanding of data structures and algorithms.

 - 👋 Hi, I’m ekta Mistry
 - 👀 I’m interested in machine learning and data science